Return On Ad Spend (ROAS)

 1. It demonstrates real campaign success.
 A lot of installs don’t mean anything if those users don’t convert or pay money.
 Return on ad spend focuses on outcomes, not activity.

 2. It helps you optimize how to allocate your budget.
 That’s it.
-Once you know where and in what campaigns you will make the best ROAS, you can put the right resources in those places.
+Once you know where and in what campaigns you will make the best ROAS, you can put the right resources in those places through smarter budget allocation.

 Before you can uncover sustainable growth and maximize your marketing roi, you need to understand why measure return on ad spend.